 The overall capacity of the stadium is around 60.000 visitors.

 The surface of the stadium is covered by the GrassMaster which is the hybrid of the grass and artificial fibers.
 The stadium has translucent polycarbonate roofing over the stands, but not over the pitch with the intention to provide the sunlight and sense of an open space.

-Four struts made of welded steel supports the roof.
-Two of those struts are spread for 200 meters in a north-south direction and another two span in an east-west route relatively.
+The roof is supported by four struts made of welded steel.
+Two of those struts are spread for 200 meters in a north-south direction and another two span in an east-west direction relatively.
 Those struts, in turn, are supported by the vertical concrete mandrills that house four stairways and a passenger lift each.
 Facade of the stadium is made of either glass or wood, the usage of glass and steel in the construction allowed to create an impression that the stadium sparkles on the sun and glows in the night.

 In the north-west and south-east corners of the stadium, there are two giant screens providing HDTV streaming for those outside of the stadium which is the part of a deal with Sony.

 The pitch size is 105 by 68 meters (115 by 74 yd), the overall grass area is 13 by 76 meters (124 by 83 yd) in size.

 The Emirates Stadium pays to contribute to Arsenal's former home in Highbury.
 The club's offices located north-east of the Emirates Stadium are officially called the Highbury House.
 The busts of Herbert Chapman( English association football player and manager), Denis Hill-Wood (former Arsenal chairman), Claude Ferrier (architect of Highbury East stand), and a team manager Arsène Wenger have been replaced to the entrance of the Diamond Club in the new stadium in London.